sepisoad/sqt/readme.md

 ## tex command
 - ❌ `info`: use this to get some details about a .TEX file
-- ❌ `decode`: use this to decode a .TEX file into a .png image
+- ❌ `decode`: use this to decode a .TEX file into a .qoi image
-- ❌ `encode`: use this to encode a .png image into a .TEX file
+- ❌ `encode`: use this to encode a .qoi image into a .TEX file

 ## other file types to cover soon